allenhurff/cie-titan-madr/docs/adr/0015-estimated-hosting-costs.md

-# ADR 15: API Documentation
+# ADR 15: Hosting Costs

 ## Context and Problem Statement

-* How will you provide documentation for API consumers?
+* How will estimate (or project) and manage costs for your hosting solution set?

 ## Decision Drivers <!-- optional -->